MobilityData/gbfs/README.md

 # General Bikeshare Feed Specification
 Documentation for the General Bikeshare Feed Specification, a standardized data feed for bike share system availability.

-## Summer/Fall 2019 Update
-NABSA is excited to begin our work to update and enhance GBFS.
-NABSA has selected [MobilityData IO](https://github.com/MobilityData) to support GBFS as NABSA’s data consultant for this project.
-MobilityData works to improve the coverage, completeness, and quality of mobility data standards around the world, including the General Transit Feed Specification (GTFS).

-Our goals for this project are:
-   * to enable new features in bikeshare systems and applications through data standardization,
-   * to protect traveler privacy,
-   * to support data needs for oversight and planning, and
-   * to make GBFS easier to implement through specification reference clarity improvements and best practices development.

-We hope you will share your valuable expertise with us by joining in the conversation here.

 ## What is GBFS?
 The General Bikeshare Feed Specification, known as GBFS, is the open data standard for bikeshare.
 GBFS makes real-time data feeds in a uniform format publicly available online, with an emphasis on findability.
 GBFS is intended to make information publicly available online; therefore information that is personally identifiable is not currently and will not become part of the core specification.